Richard Clement Moody: Foundation of New Westminster

 In British Columbia, Moody 'wanted to build a city of beauty in the wilderness' and planned his city as an iconic visual metaphor for British dominance, 'styled and located with the objective of reinforcing the authority of the Crown and of the robe'.
-Subsequent to the enactment of the Pre-emption Act of 1860, Moody settled the Lower Mainland.
-He founded the new capital city, New Westminster, at a site of dense forest of Douglas pine that he selected for its strategic excellence, including the quality of its port.
-He, in his letter to his friend Arthur Blackwood of the Colonial Office, dated 1 February 1859, described the majestic beauty of the site:

-"The entrance to the Frazer is very striking--Extending miles to the right & left are low marsh lands (apparently of very rich qualities) & yet fr the Background of Superb Mountains- Swiss in outline, dark in woods, grandly towering into the clouds there is a sublimity that deeply impresses you.
+His choice for the name of the new capital city was 'Queensborough', but the British Government instead chose the name 'New Westminster' in July 1859.
+He founded New Westminster at a site of dense forest of Douglas pine that he selected for its strategic excellence, including the quality of its port.
+He, in his letter to his friend Arthur Blackwood of the Colonial Office, dated 1 February 1859, described the majestic beauty of the site:The entrance to the Frazer is very striking—Extending miles to the right & left are low marsh lands (apparently of very rich qualities) & yet fr the Background of Superb Mountains- Swiss in outline, dark in woods, grandly towering into the clouds there is a sublimity that deeply impresses you.
 Everything is large and magnificent, worthy of the entrance to the Queen of England's dominions on the Pacific mainland. [...]
 My imagination converted the silent marshes into Cuyp-like pictures of horses and cattle lazily fattening in rich meadows in a glowing sunset. [...]
-The water of the deep clear Frazer was of a glassy stillness, not a ripple before us, except when a fish rose to the surface or broods of wild ducks fluttered away".

-Moody designed the roads and the settlements of New Westminster, and his Royal Engineers, under Captain John Marshall Grant, built an extensive road network, including that which became Kingsway, which connected New Westminster to False Creek; and the North Road between Port Moody and New Westminster; and the Pacific terminus, at Burrard's Inlet, of Port Moody, of the Canadian and Pacific Railway (which subsequently was extended to the mouth of the Inlet and terminates now at Vancouver); and the Cariboo Road; and Stanley Park, which was an important strategic area for invaluable the eventuality of an invasion by America.
-He named Burnaby Lake after his secretary Robert Burnaby, and he named Port Coquitlam's 400-foot 'Mary Hill' after his wife Mary Hawks.
+The water of the deep clear Frazer was of a glassy stillness, not a ripple before us, except when a fish rose to the surface or broods of wild ducks fluttered away.Moody planned the settlements of New Westminster: and his Royal Engineers, under Captain John Marshall Grant, built an extensive amount of infrastructure, including the road which became Kingsway, to connect New Westminster to False Creek; the North Road, between Port Moody and New Westminster; the Pacific terminus, at Burrard's Inlet, of the Canadian and Pacific Railway (which was subsequently extended to the mouth of the Inlet and now terminates at Vancouver); and the Cariboo Road; and Stanley Park, which were invaluable premises to defend against any invasion by the United States.
+He named Burnaby Lake after his secretary Robert Burnaby, and he named Port Coquitlam's 400-foot 'Mary Hill' after his wife Mary Susannah Hawks.
+He designed the first Coat of Arms of British Columbia.
 Moody designed the first Coat of arms of British Columbia.
-Richard Clement Moody established Port Moody, which was subsequently named after him, to defend New Westminster from potential attack from the United States.
+He established Port Moody, which was subsequently named after him, to defend New Westminster from any attack from the United States.
 Moody also established a town at Hastings which was later incorporated into Vancouver.